-Towing is the operation of drawing a ship forwards, by means of ropes, extending from her forepart, to one or more of the boats rowing before her.
+Ver.
+810. Towing is the operation of drawing a ship forward by means of ropes, extending from her fore-part to one of more of the boats rowing before her.
+The swelling stud-sails now their wings extend, 826 Then stay-sails sidelong to the breeze ascend: